Skip to main content

 Charlie Gray

-Vice President of Operations
+Vice President, Operations

 Charlie Gray

-Charlie Gray has been an impressive leader in the solid waste industry for over 30 years.
-He joined the Meridian Waste corporate team in 2023 as the Vice President - Operations.
-In this role Mr. Gray plans, directs and oversees strategic operational activities at Meridian Waste, ensuring development and implementation of efficient and cost-effective collection, transportation, and disposal systems to meet the current and future needs of the organization.
 His career in the waste management space began in 1994 at Browning Ferris Industries, the second largest waste industries in the U.S. at the time.
 He then joined Republic Services, Inc. as a General Manager in 1997 and continued at Advanced Disposal Services as the Regional Vice President for 9 years.
-Advanced Disposal Services had 2000+ employees and $600 million in annual revenue.
+Advanced Disposal Services had 2,000+ employees and $600 million in annual revenue.
 Before Mr. Gray joined Meridian Waste, he held the position of Chief Operating Officer at Attaway Hauling, LLC., a company that transported approximately 10,000 tons per day to various landfills In Georgia, Alabama, and Tennessee.
-He is a graduate of Nicholls State University in Louisiana and a former assistant baseball coach at the University of Mississippi.
+He is a graduate of University of Arkansas at Monticello and Nicholls State University in Louisiana and a former assistant baseball coach at the University of Southern Mississippi

 Dave Shepler